Cloud Gate: Construction and maintenance

 The shell of Cloud Gate was fully erected for the grand opening of Millennium Park on July 15, 2004, although it was unpolished and thus unfinished, because its assembly had fallen behind schedule.
 The piece was temporarily uncovered on July 8 for the opening, although Kapoor was unhappy with this as it allowed the public to see the sculpture in an unfinished state.
 The original plan was to re-erect the tent around the sculpture for polishing on July 24, but public appreciation for the piece convinced park officials to leave it uncovered for several months.
 The tent was again erected in January 2005 as a 24-person crew from Ironworkers Local 63 polished the seams between each plate.
 In order to grind, sand and polish the seams, six levels of scaffolding were erected around the sides of the sculpture, while climbing ropes and harnesses were used to polish harder-to-reach areas.
 When the upper and side portions of the shell were completed, the tent was once again removed in August 2005.
 On October 3, the omphalos was closed off as workers polished the final section.
 Every weld on the Cloud Gate underwent a five-stage process, required to produce the sculpture's mirror-like finish.Cloud Gate was finally completed on August 28, 2005, and officially unveiled on May 15, 2006.
 The cost for the piece was first estimated at $6 million; this had escalated to $11.5 million by the time the park opened in 2004, with the final figure standing at $23 million in 2006.
 No public funds were involved; all funding came from donations from individuals and corporations.

 Kapoor's contract states that the constructed piece should be expected to survive for 1,000 years.
 The lower 6 ft of Cloud Gate is wiped down twice a day by hand, while the entire sculpture is cleaned twice a year with 40 USgal of liquid detergent.
 The daily cleanings use a Windex-like solution, while the semi-annual cleanings use Tide.
-A notable February 2009 rare incident saw two names etched in letters about 1 in tall on the northeast side of the curved sculpture.
+A notable February 2009 incident saw two names etched in letters about 1 in tall on the northeast side of the curved sculpture.
 The graffiti was removed by the same firm that did the original polishing.

+In August 2023, the City of Chicago began renovation and construction work on Grainger Plaza, which also closed public access to Cloud Gate.
+The work involved accessibility improvements, including ramps and new steps, replacing pavers, and waterproofing.
+After being behind fencing for most of a year, the sculpture was reopened to the public on June 23, 2024.